RupendraGoku/Business_miniProject/README.md

 7. KPI Analysis
 8. Dashboard Overview
 9. Contributing
-10. License
-11. References
+10. References
-12. Project Overview
+01. Project Overview
     ![image](https://github.com/user-attachments/assets/7a224b37-b775-4011-97ca-fdeca0812a25)

-13. This project presents a comprehensive Year-To-Date (YTD) sales analysis for an eCommerce business using Tableau as a visualization tool.
+01. This project presents a comprehensive Year-To-Date (YTD) sales analysis for an eCommerce business using Tableau as a visualization tool.
 The primary objective is to provide actionable insights into sales trends, profitability, customer acquisition, and market performance.
 Technologies Used
 •	Tableau: For data visualization and dashboard creation.
 •	Microsoft Excel: For data cleaning and preparation.
 •	Data Source: Internal eCommerce transactional data.
 "eCommerce Transactional .This dataset includes sales, profit, product categories, and customer acquisition details.
-14. Usage
-•	Navigate through the dashboard to explore various KPIs, including sales performance, profit trends, order quantities, market share, and customer acquisition metrics.
-•	Use interactive filters to segment data by product category, region, and time period.

-15. Features
-•	Sales KPI: Tracks cumulative sales value and monthly trends.
-•	Profit KPI: Measures profitability through YTD profit and monthly profit trends.
-•	Order Quantity KPI: Monitors order volumes and averages over the year.
-•	Market Share Analysis: Analyzes market performance based on sales revenue.
-•	Category-wise YTD vs. PYTD Sales: Compares current and previous year-to-date sales.
-•	Customer Acquisition Tracking: Monitors monthly new customer acquisition across markets.
-16. KPI Analysis
-•	Sales KPI: Provides insights into overall sales performance, highlighting high-performing months.
-•	Profit KPI: Identifies which product categories yield the highest profitability.
-•	Order Quantity KPI: Reveals demand patterns and trends in customer purchasing behavior.
-•	Market Share by Sales: Identifies dominant markets and potential areas for growth.
-•	Category-wise YTD vs. PYTD Sales: Helps pinpoint top-performing and low-performing categories.
-•	Market-wise Customer Acquisition per Month: Highlights periods of peak customer acquisition and market segments showing growth or stagnation.

-16.Installation Instructions
+04. Installation Instructions
 1. Clone the Repository:
 Run the following command in your terminal: bash